 When it comes to any event or wedding there is only one thing that will last decades past your big day.
 Want to know what that is?
 PHOTOS!!
+To get those photos you have to have the perfect photographer for your event or wedding.

 However, you don’t want to pick just any random photographer near you.
 You want someone who will meet all of the basic requirements for your special event or wedding.
 Here are a few photographer duties that you should look out for.